sunnysideup/silverstripe-ecommerce_orderstep_payment_check/README.md

 # email template

-In your template `OrderStepPaymentCheck_Email`, you want to add a $Order.RetrieveLink
+In your template `OrderStepPaymentCheck_Email`, you want to add a $Order.RetrieveLink.

+You also want to make sure that customer can cancel and can pay if the order has not been paid yet.